SelfCareMap

 How:

-• Place a paper filter in a cheap pour-over dripper (like a Hario V60 clone or even a Melitta cone—under $10).
+• Place a paper filter in a cheap pour over dripper.
+A Hario V60 clone or a Melitta cone usually costs under $10.

-• Add 2 tablespoons medium-fine ground coffee per 6 oz water.
+• Add 2 tablespoons of medium fine ground coffee per 6 oz of water.

-• Slowly pour remaining water in concentric circles, aiming for 2.5–3 minute total brew time.
+• Slowly pour the remaining water in concentric circles, starting from the center and moving outward.
+Aim for a total brew time of 2.5 to 3 minutes.

 3. AeroPress (The Versatile Underdog)